 Did you know that color speaks a language?
 Human beings respond emotionally to color.
 They make subconscious choices and decisions in reaction to color.
 When designing your craft projects, take color and its meaning into account.
 You can give a message that you might not have intended merely by your color choices.
 An example would be Kraft paper.
 Brown coarse Kraft paper gives the impression of comfort, the country, and handmade appeal.
-Shiny black paper gives your... project a feeling of elegance and sophistication.
-You certainly would not use Kraft paper to make invitations to an event that is sophisticated and vice versa.
+Shiny black paper gives your project a feeling of elegance and sophistication.
+You certainly would not use Kraft paper to make invitations to a sophisticated event and vice versa.

 Color in the Marketplace